Deep neural networks algorithms for stochastic control problems on finite horizon: convergence analysis: Introduction

-The plan of this paper is organized as follows.
-We recall in Section \ref{secpreli} some basic results about deep neural networks (DNN) and stochastic optimization gradient descent methods used in DNN.
-Section \ref{sec::listeAlgos} is devoted to the description of our three algorithms.
-We analyze in detail in Section \ref{secconv} the convergence of the three algorithms.
-Finally the Appendix collect some Lemmas used in the proof of the convergence results.
+The paper is organized as follows.
+We recall in Section \ref{secpreli} some basic results about deep neural networks (DNN) and stochastic optimization gradient descent methods.
+Section \ref{sec::listeAlgos} is devoted to the description of our two algorithms.
+We analyze in Section \ref{secconv} the convergence of the algorithms.
+Finally the Appendices collect some Lemmas used in the proof of the convergence results.